John Fitzpatrick (footballer, born 1946): Career

 Born in Aberdeen, Fitzpatrick started his football career with a local youth club, Thistle Lads' Club, before being spotted by Manchester United scouts in September 1961.
 He was invited to Old Trafford for trials, but before the move to Manchester, he asked to play one last match for his old club; during the match he broke his leg, which delayed him signing apprentice forms with Manchester United until July 1962.
 In the meantime, he worked as a member of the club's ground staff.
 He turned professional in September 1963.

 After being part of the team that won the FA Youth Cup in April 1964, which also included John Aston, David Sadler and George Best, Fitzpatrick made his professional debut at the age of 18 in February 1965, filling in for the injured Nobby Stiles at left-half in a 1–0 away defeat to Sunderland.
 On 16 October 1965, he became Manchester United's first ever substitute in a Football League match, coming on for Denis Law in a 5–1 away defeat against Tottenham Hotspur.
-He made only sporadic appearances over the next two seasons, exclusively as a wing-half, where his opportunities were limited by the appearances of Stiles and Pat Crerand.
+He made only sporadic appearances over the next two seasons, exclusively as a wing-half, where his opportunities were limited by the appearances of Stiles and Paddy Crerand.
 The 1967–68 season saw him make more regular appearances in a variety of positions, including in the forward line, but it was not until February 1969 that he found his ultimate position as a right-sided full-back, filling in for the injured Shay Brennan.
 His season came to a slightly premature end, when he was sent off in the first leg of the European Cup semi-final against Milan, following which he had to have a police escort to the changing rooms.
 The incident resulted in Fitzpatrick receiving an eight-week suspension.